What exactly are sprains and ligament injuries?

 So how can I find out more?

-You can find out how much compensation your might be entitled to by either using our 30 second compensation claim calculator or by calling our advisers.
-Our specialist team will be very happy to talk to you about your unique circumstances and offer you no obligation advice.
-If you choose to pursue a claim, we can offer you access to the best legal support and a fully comprehensive claim support service on a no win no fee* basis.
-Just give us a call on 0800 689 0500 to talk about your options.
+You can find out how much compensation your might be entitled to by either using our 30-second compensation claim calculator or by calling our advisers.
+Our specialist team will be very happy to talk to you about your unique circumstances and offer you no-obligation advice.
+If you choose to pursue a claim, we can offer you access to the best legal support and a fully comprehensive claim support service on a no-win, no-fee* basis.
+Just give us a call on 0800 689 0500 or 0333 500 0993 to talk about your options.